 Costume for a Stone, 1982.
 Granite and hot-dipped galvanized steel.
 The combination of natural and manmade materials is common in Noguchi’s work.

 Circles repeats a theme Noguchi sculpted over and over again.
-He called one pink circle the Sun at Noon, Nearby is a black circle called Midnight.
+An upright pink granite circle is called Sun at Noon; nearby is a black circle called Midnight.
 Circles have no beginning or end; they’re the Alpha and the Omega, the symbol of God, a representation of perfection.
-Yet each contains many stones fit together to draw those perfect circles.

 Sun at Noon, 1969, French red marble and Spanish travertine